Two new EU strategies: Europe Invests in Quantum Research and Life Sciences of the Future

 • Accelerating market access with the EU Biotech Law

-• Life Sciences Coordination Group to facilitate cross-sector coordination
+• Set-up of a Life Sciences Coordination Group to facilitate cross-sector coordination

 • €300 million for public procurement in areas such as vaccines, cancer research and climate adaptation